Skip to content

 </EntityDescriptor>

-3. Add a route for SSO implementation
+3. Add an SSO route

 console